pirj/ryan/README.md

 Surf to: http://localhost:8001/app

+You can specify a port number to run on in command line: ryan -p 8080

 Modify Fruits controller, implement or change actions Create your own controllers and see the results without the need to even reload web page.